-If the column and shroud were to be any slimmer, then the multi technologies would not be able to fit in the same installation and an additional radio base station would be required which would be contrary to national planning guidance.
+If the column and shroud were to be any slimmer, then the multi technologies would not be able to fit in the same installation and an additional radio base station would be required which would be contrary to national planning guidance (i.e. proliferation).
 It would also not be structurally capable of supporting all the technologies including the latest 4G coverage as well as 5G service provision.
-If the column were to be the same width throughout then it would have to be as wide as the antennas at the top of the column.
+If the column were to be the same width throughout, then it would have to be as wide as the antennas at the top of the column.
 This would appear more visually prominent in the streetscene than the current proposals.

 The design of the radio base station is one of the most sensitive designs available to the operators, designed to resemble typical existing urban linear street furniture.
-This is in line with the requirements of NPPF which supports equipment which is sympathetically designed and camouflaged where appropriate [paragraph 115], The Code of Practice as well as the aspirations of Policy SD4 of the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy.
+This is in line with the requirements of NPPF which supports equipment which is sympathetically designed and camouflaged where appropriate [paragraph 115], The Code of Practice as well as the aspirations of national and local planning policy.

-The proposed new site accords with NPPF and Policy SD4 of the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy because the equipment will resemble other linear structures within the area and will expand the network, ensure high quality communications infrastructure is maintained whilst minimising the number of radio base stations in the area.
+The proposed new site therefore accords with NPPF and the development plan because the equipment will resemble other linear structures within the area and will expand the network, ensure high quality communications infrastructure is maintained whilst minimising the number of radio base stations in the area.
 Placing masts near similar structures such as lighting columns, utilising simple and unfussy designs is acknowledged in the Code of Practice on Mobile Network Development in England to be less likely to dominate and be in discord with the streetscene and as a result less likely to have a detrimental impact on the visual amenity of the surrounding area.